Create a basic Data Flow

 Flow uses the provided information to initiate a connection to the source system.
 It identifies one or more data resources — these may be tables, data streams, or something else, depending on the connector.
 These are each mapped to a collection.

-The Collection Selector appears, showing this list of available collections.
+The Output Collections browser appears, showing this list of available collections.
 You can decide which ones you want to capture.

 Look over the list of available collections.
 All are selected by default.
 You can remove collections you don't want to capture, change collection names, and for some connectors, modify other properties.